peerindex/s3-stream-uploader/README.md

 // Notes:
 // Both factory and streams are thread-safe.
 However, note that there is no guarantee on the order each data is
 // appended to the file.
+//
-// Factory is meant to be used as a singleton, as it uses a thread pool that is shared across streams created by the same
+// Factory is meant to be used as a singleton, as it uses a thread pool that is shared across streams created by
-// factory.
+// the same factory.
+//
+// Even if permitFailure=false is specified, data that was already uploaded to S3 will not be deleted upon failure.
+// Therefore, same data may get stored more than once if you retry the upload after a failure.
+//
 ```